Rubrics

 Rubrics are made up of rows and columns.
 The rows correspond to the various criteria of an assignment.
 The columns correspond to the level of achievement expressed for each criterion.
 A description and point value for each cell in the rubric defines the evaluation and score of an assignment.

-You can create two types of rubrics in a course:
+You can create three types of rubrics in a course:

 • Percentage-based rubrics (and percentage-range)